 However, there can be little doubt that the efforts to consolidate and extend the creeks open space have produced significant results.
 Two sections of F2 freeway reservation (south of Bell Street and later Mahoneys Road to Bell Street) have been deleted.
 Much of this land, especially south of Bell Street, has resumed an open space status.
 Councils have also gradually acquired parcels of land where opportunities arose or where lack of connection between open space areas made acquisition an imperative.

-The Central Creek grasslands in Reservoir is one significant area that has now been reserved, although not without a substantial trade-off to nearby residential development.
+Ngarri-djarrang grassland (formerly known as Central Creek grassland) in Reservoir is one significant area that has now been reserved, although not without a substantial trade-off to nearby residential development.

 In addition, increased amounts of land owned by public authorities have become available, through a variety of means, for recreational use.
 These lands sometimes have a primary purpose for flood mitigation.
 More notable examples in this regard are the former MMBW store yard at Winifred Street Northcote and land in the Strettle Reserve/Anderson Road area of Thornbury.